-PIANO 1 (COLLEGE PREP)
+PIANO 1

-MUS401-SEMESTER 1 MUS402-SEMESTER 2 OPEN TO 9-10-11-12 ONE SEMESTER
+MUS401-SEMESTER 1 MUS402-SEMESTER 2

+OPEN TO: 9-10-11-12 ONE SEMESTER

+PREREQUISITE: NONE CREDIT: COLLEGE PREP

 This course is designed for students of all skill levels, from non-experienced through advanced.
 Using the electronic piano lab (MIDI), the class will introduce students to music notation, basic music theory, keyboard technique and music terminology through the study of keyboard repertoire.
 Students will work independently, collaboratively and with instructor guidance to shape their musical goals, including selecting their own music to learn and perform.
 Students repeating this course or students with theory and composition experiences will be able to experience more advanced musical topics.
-This course may be repeated.
+This course may be repeated for credit.

-MUSIC PRODUCTION 1 (COLLEGE PREP)
+MUSIC PRODUCTION 1

-MUS431-SEMESTER 1 MUS432-SEMESTER 2 OPEN TO 9-10-11-12 ONE SEMESTER
+MUS431-SEMESTER 1 MUS432-SEMESTER 2

+OPEN TO: 9-10-11-12 ONE SEMESTER

+PREREQUISITE: NONE CREDIT: COLLEGE PREP